jsenv/core/docs/execution/execution.md

 `node` will be logged in your terminal.

-### Bonus part: debug node process within vscode
+#### vscode - debug node configuration

-You can debug file execution inside node right from vscode.
+What if you could debug inside node.js the file currently opened in vscode?<br />

 First add a launch configuration in `root/.vscode/launch.json`